Quintus/mlmmj-rbarchive/README.md

 License
 -------

-mlmmj-rbarchive makes a web archive from your mlmmj-archive.
+mlmmj-rbarchiver makes a web archive from your mlmmj-archive.
 Copyright (C) 2013-2014  Marvin Gülker

 This program is free software: you can redistribute it and/or modify